3dreamengine/3DreamEngine/docu/shaders.md

 		varying mat3 TBN;
 		#endif

-		//for solid, non direct passes you have access to the depth texture
+		//for solid, non direct render passes you have access to the depth texture
 		#ifdef DEPTH_AVAILABLE
 		extern Image depthTexture;
 		#endif

 		// if this shader is a pixel shader:
-		// optionally overwrite to those (already defined!) outputs vec3 normal;
+		// optionally write to those (already defined!) outputs vec3 normal;
 		vec3 albedo = vec3(0.5);
 		float alpha = 1.0;